 48 Main Rd Havelock

-- Arthur’s Pass: more active tourist town, so hitching to/from AP is somewhat easier than, say, St. Arnaud.
-The Mountain House accepts packages for guests, or non-guests for 5$:
+- Arthur’s Pass: more active tourist town, so hitching to/from AP is easier than say, St. Arnaud.
+The Mountain House accepts packages for guests, or non-guests for 10$:

 c/o The Mountain House

 Some people have also sent parcels to Boyle Village (end of Waiau Pass Track) and Lake Coleridge (Rakaia north shore).
 From Boyle Village we chose to hitchhike into Hanmer Springs and have a soak in the hot pools, a welcome break after the Richmond Ranges and Waiau Pass alpine sections.
 There is an alright supermarket in Hanmer as well.

 From Lake Coleridge we hitched into Methven and resupplied in town.
 Most people will choose this option as it rules out one package and you can get transfered on the school bus right to the Celnt Hills trailhead (25$ per person, Monday-Friday, ask at the Mount Hutt Bunkhouse where you’ll also get a TA discount!).
 If you have a parcel at the Lake Coleridge Lodge you will only have to hitch to Rakaia Gorge where a bridge spans the river, about halfway to Methven.
 Note that there is very little traffic on the south shore road and most people have to walk a good part of the road to the trailhead.
 If you stay at the lodge they will give you a ride.

 The cost of sending parcels will probably rule out any price differences between the big supermarkets in Wellington or the little dairies on the way.
 The big advantage is that you’ll have much more choice and can take lighter/better/higher in calory food with some variety.
 In my opinion, this was worth it.